v. S.L. Mental health commitment case. They thought he was dangerous

 and wanted to commit him to a mental health facility for his own protection.

 People v.
-J.P-U. (2009).
-Sentenced to life after being tried and convicted
+J.P-U. Sentenced to LIFE after being tried and convicted

 battery only and credited for time served.
 Not only with no prison sentence,